PGBFDH18/ludo-console-game-madmax/docs/UserStories.md

-As a user I should select number of players; // Efter Jag läst mer om UserStories, verkar att de skulle ser ut så här.
+As a user I should select number of players;
 As a user I should roll 6 sides dice;

 Slå 6 och "pjäsen" kommer ut.